-Today’s post comes from Bob Elliott, Superintendent of the winter wonderland that is Lake Superior Provincial Park.
-Please note: so far in 2019, no ice caves are present.
+Today’s post comes from Bob Elliott, a past superintendent of the winter wonderland that is Lake Superior Provincial Park.
+Please note: so far in 2020, no ice caves are present.

 Every so often, the winters around Lake Superior are cold enough to freeze the waters of Gitchee Gumee, providing a magical opportunity to walk on the ice of the world’s largest freshwater lake (by surface area).